Semester Start Requirements

-Term start requirements are mandatory and must be satisfied prior to enrollment.
-In order to be considered officially enrolled in classes at the start of each term, all university term start requirements must be satisfied.
+Semester start requirements are mandatory and must be satisfied prior to enrollment.
+In order to be considered officially enrolled in classes at the start of each semester, all university semester start requirements must be satisfied.
 Students who fail to fulfill these requirements will have holds placed on their accounts and be prohibited from entering classes or changing their schedules.
-In some instances, schedules will be deleted and, if applicable, housing assignments will be removed.
+In addition, students may not be able to select their housing assignments.

-Prior to each term’s posted deadline for the term start requirements, all students must complete (or confirm completion of) the following requirements.
+Prior to each semester’s posted deadline for the semester start requirements, all students must complete (or confirm completion of) the following requirements.
 Deadlines are set forth in the Academic Calendar and included in many email communications.

 All students must

 - Contact Student Financial Services to review their invoices and payment arrangements.

 - Invoices are mailed beginning in May (for the fall semester) and November (for the spring semester).

 - Students are encouraged to contact Student Financial Services to streamline the process of completing the semester start requirements

 - Meet the Payment Deadline Requirement.